catsAndSolenoids/website/content/catbot/test.md

 We will use the [firmata][1] protocol to talk with the microcontroller.

-Firmata is a protocol based on midi that provide an "API" to control your MCU hardware.
+Firmata is a protocol that provide an "API" to control your MCU hardware.

 In the examples and exercices that you will find here, we will use Javascript, nodejs, and the [Johnny-Five][2] package

 You will need [nodejs][3] (somehow recent) to use the test tool and the workshoper

-## Test firmata on the board
+## Test / Install firmata on the board

-the board should be flashed with firmata but let's try anyway
+the board may be flashed with firmata, let's check (if the board is sealed, it isn't)

-in a terminal and in your project directory
+in a terminal and in your project directory (if you have any)

 ```
 git clone git@github.com:catsAndSolenoids/yldWorkshop.git